-Though a product may be demonstrated to comply with this specification, no product may be designated as SIF Certified by an organization or individual until the product has been tested against and passed established compliance criteria, published separately [SIFCertification].
-Organizations and individuals that are currently paying annual membership dues to the SIF Association and dedicating resources to the initiative may also use the designation SIF Participant to describe their involvement with the SIF Association and SIF in marketing, public relations and other materials.
+Though a product may be demonstrated to comply with this specification, no product may be designated as SIF CertifiedTM by an organization or individual until the product has been tested against and passed established compliance criteria, published separately [SIFCertification].
+Organizations and individuals that are currently paying annual membership dues to the SIF Association and dedicating resources to the SIF Association and dedicating resources to the initiative may also use the designation SIF Participant to describe their involvement with the SIF Association and SIF in marketing, public relations and other materials.